30 January 2020

 An incorrect configuration of the permission model might have led to easy access to sensitive data.

 Negative scenario: an employee finds information about the salaries within the company and gets access to the scanned documents.

 Critical scenario: an employee uses the data by leaking them (phishing, blackmail).

-Files validation.
-The lack of file validation might have allowed sending the executable files or hidden scripts.
+The lack of file validation might have allowed sending of the executable files or hidden scripts.

 Negative scenario: one can use this vulnerability to reveal the credentials and use them in the future.

-As you can see, the application security testing is crucial when it comes to quality assurance in software development.
+As you can see, application security testing is crucial when it comes to quality assurance in software development.
 You have to be very cautious and perform all the necessary tests to get the bigger picture of the application and its security.
-It’s not exactly common knowledge and we weren’t aware of it in the beginnings of our company either.
+It’s not exactly common knowledge and we weren’t aware of it at the beginning of our company either.

 However, you need to remember that the final security audit in the last phase of software development is very important too.
 So, make sure that you properly verify your app’s security at the final stage before deployment.